Courses that I have taught and can teach:

 Teaching is a creative endeavor that feeds my artistic practice.
 The range of my interests in dancing, dance-making, filming, film editing, and the larger field of art and art history inform one another, and teaching each of these adds a new layer of feedback and perspective.
 I have been lucky to have had teaching jobs that allow me to work across this wide range of interests, often going from a sweaty dance class right into the editing lab.

-I have also been a dance teacher drawing from a broad-based background for over twenty years.
+I have been a dance teacher drawing from a broad-based background for over twenty years.
 My dance style incorporates my favorite forms of moving and training, including Cunningham, Release, Balanchine, Limon, West African, Alexander Technique, and Yoga.
 I teach with an emphasis upon resiliency, grounding, range and expression.
 Over the course of my teaching career, I have enjoyed teaching shear beginners and advanced level dancers, and find the important challenge for all to be about getting the dancer to move with an appetite; once I get my students to get-into their dancing, the technique usually follows.

-At my latest post at Pasadena City College, I have had the unique opportunity to choreograph pieces with dancers from a wide variety of styles, and together we have relished-in this chance to connect disparate movement based-on motif, flow, and symbol.
+At Pasadena City College, I have had the unique opportunity to choreograph pieces with dancers from a wide variety of styles, and together we have relished-in this chance to connect disparate movement based-on motif, flow, and symbol.
 I work with many students who are hip hop, folkloric, and salsa dancers that want to increase their range with ballet and modern dance; I believe in the universality of the principles of modern dance, finding that many of the dancers I work with quickly embrace the expressive power and versatility of contraction and release, fall and recovery, primary control (Alexander), and defining movement through temporal and spatial terms rather than known steps.

 I feel that I am most successful as an instructor when students take the craft-driven tools that I provide and make them sing and dance in their own unique way.
 Particularly in my composition classes (choreography and dancefilm), I strive to provide approaches that my artist students can exploit according to their given poetic objectives.